 See the Eurobonus benefits ands levels

 TRAVEL LIGHT WITH SAS GO LIGHT OR RELAX IN OUR LOUNGES WITH SAS PLUS

-Our passengers travel in many different ways.
-This is why we have created different flight tickets, so you can choose the one, that suits you the best.
+People travel in many different ways, which is why SAS has created different flight tickets, so you can choose the one best suited to your needs:

-• SAS Go Light – for you with just carry on
+• SAS Go Light – for you with just carry on, 1 x 8 kg

-• SAS Plus – 2 items á 23 kg., access to our lounges, Fast Track and premium bag drop
+• SAS Plus – 2 items x 23 kg, access to SAS Lounge, Fast Track and premium bag drop

 The different flight tickets let you choose how you want to fly with SAS in an easy way.

-The airport is the largest in the Nordic and it serves more than 26 million passengers each year.
-Copenhagen Airport serves the entire Zealand and a large part of southern Sweden.
-In Scandinavia it is by far the busiest airport.
+The airport is the largest in the Nordic and serves more than 26 million passengers each year.
+Copenhagen Airport serves most of Zealand and a large part of southern Sweden.
+It is by far the busiest airport in Scandinavia.

-It is actually one of the oldest airports in Europe.
+It is also one of the oldest airports in Europe.
 Copenhagen Airport is a modern airport and has been elected Europe’s best airport multiple times by ASQ.
-You can shop in its many shops or grab a bite to eat in the airports good restaurants.
+You can shop in its many shops or grab a bite to eat in the airports fine restaurants.

-Copenhagen Airport is located just 8 km. from the center of Copenhagen – and 24 km. from Malmö city center.
-It is easy to get to and from the airport with public transportation and by car as well.
+Copenhagen Airport is located just 8 km from the centre of Copenhagen – and 24 km from Malmö city centre.
+It is easy to get to and from the airport with public transportation, as well a by car.